Rong-Zhi/ReinforcementLearning/README.md

 -- **15.03.2018 updates: CARLA has published [0.8.0](https://github.com/carla-simulator/carla/tree/release_0.8.0), Create their own pedestrian models, Remove Automotive Materials dependencies, New cheap background mountains generator**

-We can build a POMDP environment by changing the weather conditions, setting the position of vehicles, and changing the behaviour of pedestrians on CARLA.
+We can build a POMDP environment by changing the weather conditions, setting the position of vehicles, or changing the behaviour of pedestrians on CARLA.
+Then run the simulator via python client for controlling the vehicle and saving data to disk.

 ## Approaches for representing POMDP policies: